Skip to content

 Chronic phase (scarring phase)

-• Severe dry eye: Almost all cases have tear secretion deficiency due to obstruction of the lacrimal gland ducts.
+• Severe dry eye: Tear secretion deficiency due to obstruction of the lacrimal gland ducts occurs in almost all cases.
 Meibomian gland dysfunction is also frequently present.

 • Trichiasis: Persists for many years and worsens the ocular surface condition.
-Often requires epilation 3–4 times per month in line with the hair cycle.
+Often requires removal 3–4 times per month according to the hair cycle.

-• Conjunctival invasion of the cornea: When corneal epithelial stem cells are lost, conjunctival tissue covers the corneal surface, leading to visual impairment.
+• Conjunctival invasion of the cornea: When corneal epithelial stem cells are lost, conjunctival tissue covers the corneal surface, causing visual impairment.

-• Epithelial keratinization: In severe cases, the ocular surface becomes keratinized like skin.
+• Epithelial keratinization: In severe cases, the keratoconjunctival surface becomes keratinized like skin.

-• Loss of palisades of Vogt: This is a clinical sign of loss of corneal epithelial stem cells at the limbus.
+• Loss of palisades of Vogt: This is a clinical sign indicating the loss of corneal epithelial stem cells at the limbus.

 The severity of ocular complications does not necessarily correlate with the extent of skin lesions.
-Cases have been reported where the eye not receiving eye drops developed more severe damage than the contralateral eye, indicating that SJS/TEN is fundamentally a systemic immune disease1).
+Cases have been reported where more severe damage occurred in the eye not receiving eye drops compared to the contralateral eye, indicating that SJS/TEN is fundamentally a systemic immune disease1).

-For predicting the development of ocular complications, the presence of pseudomembrane formation, corneal epithelial defects, and conjunctival hyperemia in the acute phase are important factors.
+The presence of pseudomembrane formation, corneal epithelial defects, and conjunctival hyperemia in the acute phase are important factors for predicting the development of ocular complications.
 A Japanese multicenter study reported that cases with pseudomembrane formation or corneal epithelial defects in the acute phase had a high rate of severe chronic ocular sequelae11).
-Therefore, during the acute phase, detailed ocular findings should be recorded daily or every few days, and grading should be followed over time.
+Therefore, detailed ocular findings should be recorded daily or every few days during the acute phase, and grading should be followed over time.

 SJS/TEN is often triggered by drug administration.
-In children, Mycoplasma infection is often a preceding factor.
-Many patients experience cold-like symptoms such as malaise and sore throat before onset, and some viral infection is thought to be a trigger, but the detailed mechanism is unknown.
-The latency period from drug initiation to onset is relatively short, often 4 days to 1 month, with the most frequent onset within 2–3 weeks after starting the suspected drug.
-However, cases after long-term administration also occur, so the duration of administration alone cannot rule out a causal relationship.
+In children, it is frequently preceded by Mycoplasma infection.
+Many patients experience cold-like symptoms such as malaise and sore throat before onset, and some viral infection is thought to be a trigger, but the detailed mechanism of onset remains unknown.
+The latency period from the start of drug administration to onset is relatively short, typically 4 days to 1 month, with the most frequent onset within 2–3 weeks after starting the suspected drug.
+However, cases of onset after long-term administration also occur, so the duration of administration alone cannot rule out a causal relationship.

 Antiepileptic drugsCarbamazepine, phenytoin, lamotrigine